Doctor consulting about the WID® easy Test

 Conditions that restrict the drainage of tumor DNA from the uterine cavity into the vagina, such as large endocervical polyps or fibroids, may affect the sensitivity of the test.

-** The specific instructions for sampling are the responsibility of the health institution that manufactures and uses the test.
+* The specific instructions for sampling are the responsibility of the healthcare facility that produces and uses the test.
 These instructions will be provided by the health institution.
 The example presented here is a current working hypothesis.
-As soon as more concrete information is available, the above will be updated.

 S3 guideline endometrial cancer